Dark Nights: Death Metal: The Secret Origin

-Remembering his past with his beloved Laurie and his run-ins with the Superman Family and his changing throughout the Crisis, Superboy-Prime takes his anger out on the Darkest Knight.
+Remembering his past with his beloved Laurie, his run-ins with the Superman Family, and his changing throughout the Crisis, Superboy-Prime takes his anger out on the Darkest Knight.
 The Darkest Knight offers to bring back Superboy-Prime's Earth, but is felled by a powerful onslaught of punches.
-The resulting explosion kills Superboy-Prime, who wakes up back in his world reading about this very story.
-Laurie visits him and they go for a walk.
+The resulting explosion kills Superboy-Prime, who wakes up back in his world, where he is reading about this very story.
+Laurie visits him, and they go for a walk.
 Superboy-Prime saves a kid from getting hit by a car, revealing he still has his powers.